 It is the rights of victims and the responsibilities of all members of the community to comply with protective orders issued by a criminal, civil or tribal court or by HTC.

 Among other options, students may contact the Office for Civil Rights of the U.S. Department of Education for inquiries concerning the application of Title IX as well as the implementation of its regulations.
 The Office for Civil Rights can be contacted using the following information:

 500 W. Madison Street, Suite 1475

 12.0 POLICY ON MONITORING CRIMINAL ACTIVITY

-Touro monitors and records criminal activity by students at non-campus locations of student organizations officially recognized by Touro, including student organizations with non-campus housing facilities through local police agencies.
+HTC monitors and records criminal activity by students at non-campus locations of student organizations officially recognized by HTC, including student organizations with non-campus housing facilities through local police agencies.

 Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome; and

 Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels.